-How to open a brewery
+Brief overview of how to open a craft brewery

 How do you create a business plan for your brewery?